gadm21/AndroidML/README.md

 ## Introduction
 This repository contains  the code for running onnx-optimized text-to-speech models, language models, and speech-to-text models on android.
 The code is based on the [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) framework.

 ## Structure
 ### SherpaOnnxTts
 This module contains the code for running onnx tts models on android.
 The models are located in `app/src/main/assets`.
-There are two models located in two folders: `vits-ljs` and `vits-vctk`.
+Currently, there are three models: `vits-ljs`, `vits-piper-en_US-lessac-low`, and `vits-vctk`.

 ## Usage
 1. Clone the repository using the command `git clone https://github.com/k2-fsa/AndroidML.git`.